ivardesign/960-fixed-width-template/README.md

 screen to an inline list of links.
 This addition to the stylesheet introduces my first breakpoint for media queries.

-The stylesheet already violates my rule for keeping media queries at the top of the stylesheet, although this may not be a real 'violation' because at this point, the styles are quite minimal.

-Nevertheless, I will look at refactoring this before moving on by studying whether it can be improved with Custom Properties.
+Custom Properties and Media Queries are at the top of the style- sheet just below some resets.
+Then follow some adjustments to margins and paddings to keep texts from rubbing edges.
+Mainly, the definitions are ordered in the same order as the DOM elements flow, top to bottom, beginning with 'header'.